 - First, a reduced resistance.
 As a punch enters the skin, resistance begins to increase along the margins, or circumference of the punch.

 Opening the window reduces surface area, and thus, resistance.
 Resistance is proportional to the circumference of the punch and the depth of penetration.
-In short, resistance is a function of depth of the incision and the diameter of the punch.
+In short, resistance is a function of the depth of the incision and the diameter of the punch.

 Where depth is the depth of punch insertion and D is the diameter of the punch.

 Opening the sides of the punch reduces resistance as the punch enters the skin.
 A reduction in resistance internally allows for easier penetration of the punch with less axial force.

 As one incises deeper into the skin surface, the loose outer, free margin length of the graft increases.
 This free part tends to begin rotating in the direction of the punch, clockwise or counterclockwise.
 Opening the punch walls also reduces resistance internally, which results in a decrease in graft torsion.
 Reducing torsion reduces graft spin in the direction of the punch rotation.
 Reduction in torsion also reduces follicle transection risk.

 Opening the punch allows the operator to see the graft during the dissection process.
 Direct visualization of the follicles during the dissection makes FUE an open procedure for the first time.
 One can verify the proper position of the punch on the skin with the follicles located in the center of the incision, or to the top, bottom, left, or right of the arc of the incision.
 One can alter the insertion angle slightly based on the position of the follicles inside the window punch.